 This seminar provides students an opportunity to study closely the works of a single great African American intellectual, such as Frederick Douglass, W. E. B. Du Bois, Zora Neale Hurston, James Baldwin, Richard Wright, or Toni Morrison.
 The specific topic for the course will be announced and available from the Black Studies Academic Department Coordinator four months in advance each time it is taught.
 In 2011-12 we will study works by James Baldwin.
 Readings will include major and minor works of the author, secondary sources such as biographies and literary criticism, and archival resources when available at a local or regional library.
 Classes will place a strong emphasis on in-depth discussion of individual works and class participation will constitute a substantial proportion of the final grade.
 Students will also be required to develop their own research project that will serve as the basis for a 20-25-page term paper, due at the end of the semester.
 Students will also be asked at the discretion of the instructor to report to the class from time to time regarding the progress of their research project.

 Not open to first-year students.
 Open to sophomores with the consent of the instructor.
 Recommended requisite: BLST 300.
 Limited to 20 students.
 Spring semester.
-Professor Ferguson.2015-16: Not offered
+Professor Ferguson.2017-18: Not offered

 [US] Ralph Waldo Ellison wrote Invisible Man to confirm the existence of the universal in the particulars of the black American experience.
 The same can be said of the larger aim of this course.
 It will provide students with the opportunity to explore the broadest themes of Black Studies through the careful reading of a particular text.
 Due to its broad range of influence and reference, Invisible Man is one of the most appropriate books in the black tradition for this kind of attention.
 The course will proceed through a series of comparisons with works that influenced the literary style and the philosophical content of the novel.
 The first part of the course will focus on comparisons to world literature.
 Readings will include James Joyce, Portrait of the Artist as a Young Man; Sigmund Freud, Totem and Taboo; and H.G.
 Wells, The Invisible Man.
 The second part of the course will focus on comparisons to American literature.
 The readings in this part of the course will include Herman Melville, The Confidence Man; William Faulkner, “The Bear”; and some of Emerson’s essays.
 The last part of the course will focus on comparisons with books in the black tradition.
 Some of the readings in this part of the course will include W.E.B.
 Du Bois, Souls of Black Folk and Booker T. Washington, Up From Slavery.
 Requires 20-25 page research paper.

 Limited to 15 students.
 Open to juniors and seniors.
 Preference given to Black Studies majors.
 Fall semester.
-Professor Ferguson.2015-16: Offered in Fall 2015
+Professor Ferguson.2017-18: Not offered

 [before 1800] (Offered as ENGL 466, BLST 435 [US], and FAMS 314.)
 Mining a variety of archives in search of captivity narratives created by American slaves and their progeny, this class will use its materials to consider larger questions regarding the overlapping roles of voice, testimony, trauma, and narrative in cultural and historical understanding.
 Work for this semester will culminate in the production of a multimedia research project, but no previous familiarity with media production is required.